discipl/flinteditor-mps/docs/USER_GUIDE.md

 1 .
 Provided we didn't select a language yet, the default language is English.
 The Act should look as below.
 ![Normal Act](images/language_act_start.png)
 2 (Manually).
-We could manually create new translations by pressing `enter` after "English".
+We could manually create test translations by pressing `enter` after "English".
 You can manually fill the language name and translated name.
 ![Manual Act](images/language_act_manual.png)
 2 (Automatically).
 We could also switch the FlintModel language to "Test_English".
-This will create a new translation with the new language name automatically filled.
+This will create a test translation with the test language name automatically filled.
 After we change the translated name of the act we get the next image.
 ![Automatic Act](images/language_switching.png)
 3 .
 We can also collide or expand the "Translations" to make the Act more readable as shown below.
 ![Translation collide](images/language_translation_collide.png)